craigwatson/puppet-bitcoind/README.md

 #### `bitcoind::install`

-  * Adds the Bitcoin Apt PPA to the system
+  * Adds the Bitcoin Core or Bitcoin Classic Apt PPA to the system
   * Installs the bitcoind package
   * Optionally installs the bitcoin-qt package